top of page

 Investors use GPR to assess the potential profitability of a property.
 It helps them decide if a property is worth buying, based on the income it might generate.
 However, they also need to consider the property's actual income, expenses, and other factors to get a realistic picture of its financial performance.

-For example, an investor might compare the GPR to the purchase price to calculate a cap rate, a key metric in real estate investing that helps determine if the investment will yield a good return.
+An investor might compare the GPR to the purchase price to calculate a cap rate, a key metric in real estate investing that helps determine if the investment will yield a good return.

 Business investor analyzing a valuation data forecast a investment